hari181010/JavaScript/README.md

 # JavaScript
-A series of JavaScript codes
+A series of JavaScript codes and uses